SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Step-by-step guide

 This step-by-step guide will walk you through creating and publishing a Docker container image, registering on SciLifeLab Serve, creating a project, and, finally, creating an app inside your project.
-We do not go into detail explaining what each of the regarding the tools and settings we used during the process in order to streamline the instructions.
+We do not go into detail explaining each of the tools and settings we used during the process in order to streamline the instructions.
 We welcome contributions and suggestions for improvement of this guide.

-As of now, SciLifeLab Serve only allows to host applications if they are containerized.
-Packaging your application into a container is relatively straightforward, so do not be concerned if you have never done this before.
-The first steps of this guide will explain in detail how to do just that.
 If you run into an issue you cannot resolve, the SciLifeLab Serve team is happy to help you with this through a free individual consultation, get in touch with us by e-mailing serve@scilifelab.se.

 Step 1.
 Install Docker on your computer